 In any case, building fan interest under such circumstances has become increasingly difficult in a more crowded sports landscape that features more and more charismatic characters with Facebook Live accounts, tattoo tapestries, and multi-million dollar prize purses.
-When the top first prize in marathoning is Dubai’s $200,000, it doesn’t break through as having relative importance in the greater realm of pro sports.
+Even when the top first prize in marathoning is Dubai’s $200,000, it doesn’t break through to the general public as having relative importance in the greater realm of pro sports.
 And if you don’t have an Olympic gold medal or a World Championship on the line, what else do you have to generate interest other than money?

-“We like making fights people are interested in,” UFC president Dana White told Colin Cowherd on his Friday Jan.
-13 show in response to the public interest in a possible Floyd Mayweather v Conor McGregor match between the undefeated boxer and the current mixed marshal arts fan fave.
+“We like making fights people are interested in,” UFC president Dana White told Colin Cowherd on his Friday, Jan.
+13 show in response to the public interest in a possible Floyd Mayweather v Conor McGregor match between the undefeated boxer and the current mixed martial arts fan fave.
 “We like putting on entertainment events, whatever.
-As long as the people who buy the pay-per-view or bought the tickets are excited with what happened that night, how do you lose?”
+As long as the people who buy the pay-per-view or bought the tickets are excited about what happened that night, how do you lose?”

 That’s the attitude a showman has, the desire to please the paying customer.
 The question I have is where are those characters in the running game?
 Because there is a big difference between a meet director and a meet promoter.
 Continue reading